-West Coast Recovery Centers brings San Diego lasting recovery with a variety of traditional, holistic, and non-traditional treatment modalities to meet client needs.
+We offer a variety of holistic treatment modalities to meet client needs.

 Community and support systems are vital components to continued success in recovery.
 Our Aftercare Program, free for West Coast Alumni, offers additional support for long term recovery.
 Our Alumni Program enables our clients to stay in touch with others on the same path towards a healthier, more fulfilling lifestyle.
 This is done in a safe and reliable space in which they may share their life experiences and continue to practice tenets of West Coast philosophy in their daily lives.
 Activities offered include community events, mountain retreats, beach bonfires, softball games, and more.

 Dialectical Behavioral Therapy: (DBT) is a mindfulness based treatment among the third wave of behavioral psychological treatments.
 DBT has been extensively researched and is recognized as an effective treatment for a sequelae of disorders associated with difficulties in emotional regulation issues such as Borderline personality disorder, substance abuse, post-traumatic stress, eating disorders, self-injury and suicidal behaviors.
 DBT Skills groups are one component of the full DBT, focused on enhancing clients’ capabilities through behavioral skills training.
 DBT skills train individuals to make more effective choices in line with their goals.